MorrisMA/RTFIFO/README.md

 microprogrammed implementation, the standard state machine approach uses an RTL implementation for the registers (word counter, read pointer, and write pointer) and for the state machine.
-Although specific encoding of the states of the controller have been used, the synthesizer has not been constrained in any manner.
+Although specific encoding of the states of the controller has been used, the synthesizer has not been constrained in any manner.
 Thus, after analysis of the RTL implementation, the synthesizer has opted to convert the sequential state assignments provided in the code into a one-hot implementation of the state machine.
 Furthermore, two of the